Investing in clean water

 The Moody's rating for the sewer revenue bonds remained at Aa1 while the Standard and Poor’s rating was maintained at AA+.
 These continued favorable credit ratings lower the cost of borrowing by reducing the amount of debt service, which, in turn, reduces impacts to the rate.

 The wastewater utility undergoes an annual audit to insure that its annual financial results are fairly stated and that all covenants with the utility’s bondholders have been met.
 The audited financial results are here.

-King County also borrows bonds to fund the cost of construction projects under its capital improvement program.
+King County also issue bonds to fund the cost of construction projects under capital improvement program.

-Of the 2018 total revenue ($494.7 million), the Wastewater Treatment Division is budgeted to spend $153.3 million to operate and maintain its facilities.
-The remaining $341.4 million are budgeted for planning, designing, building facilities and debt service.
+Of the total operating revenue of $530.3 million, the Wastewater Treatment Division is planning to spend $167.8 million to operate and maintain its facilities.
+The remaining $362.5 million is budgeted for planning, designing, building facilities and debt service.

 How the WTD Capital Improvement Program (CIP) is funded